-In 1972, Pima College was renamed Pima Community College and expansion began in earnest.
+In 1972, Pima College was renamed Pima Community College.

 The Downtown Campus opened in 1974 in a remodeled post office building near Speedway and Stone.
 Purchase of other buildings and construction of the Campus Center and Classroom Technology Building expanded the campus to 15 buildings.